johann1301s/menu/README.md

 },
 ```

-Each component you in the slides object gets passed into each slide container along with the props you provide and a function to change to a new slide.
+Each component in the slides object gets passed into each slide container along with the props you provide and a function to change to a new slide.

 ```
 this.props.get('Login', 'r');